Virginia Trust Administration Lawyer

 Although many trusts are drafted to avoid the court-supervised probate process, there is still some legal work involved to administer a trust.
 The trust terms and size of the trust will impact how difficult it will be to administer.

 After the settlor of a trust passes away, the trustee generally needs to collect and transfer assets into the trust, pay debts of the settlor, provide notice to the beneficiaries and file a tax return for the trust.
 A Virginia trust administration lawyer can help you start this process and ensure the terms of the trust are properly followed.
-Virginia trust administration lawyers can also assist you with any litigation or disputes that arise as a result of the trust terms or administration of the trust.
+NoVa trust administration lawyers can also assist you with any litigation or disputes that arise as a result of the trust terms or administration of the trust.

 Defining Possible Fiduciary Duties as a Trustee